 The armoire, or wardrobe, was a tall, wooden, stand-alone cupboard where hanging clothes could be stored.
 It typically had two doors that opened to a spacious area on top with shelves underneath.
 By the 18th century, the wardrobe had become the most popular way for the wealthy to store their clothes.

-The Amish Tucson Armoire offers a rustic style wardrobe perfect for a country cottage or cabin style collection.
+The Amish Walnut Grove Armoire offers a rustic style wardrobe perfect for a country cottage or cabin style collection.

 The chifforobe was first introduced in the Sears Roebuck catalog at the start of the 20th century.
 Originating in the U.S., the chifforobe combined a chiffonier (a French furnishing featuring drawers) and a wardrobe (a large movable cupboard used to store hanging clothes).
 Sears described the chifforobe as an original invention since it was the first piece designed to hold both hanging and folded clothes.

 The chifforobe was the perfect combination of storage space and was also transportable, unlike traditional closets.

 The Amish Vineyard Chifforobe offers versatile storage options when closet space is limited.

 In one combined unit the chifforobe offered a tall closet for hanging clothes along with a chest of drawers or shelves, much like our popular Amish Pine Wood Wardrobe Armoire.